uccl-project/uccl-project.github.io/src/content/posts/about-uccl.md

 ---
-title: "UCCL: An Extensible Software Transport Layer for GPU Networking"
+title: "UCCL-Tran: An Extensible Software Transport Layer for GPU Networking"
 slug: about-uccl
-description: "UCCL is designed to be fast and extensible to meet the challenging requirements of modern ML/LLM workloads"
+description: "UCCL-Tran is designed to be fast and extensible to meet the challenging requirements of modern ML/LLM workloads"
 category:
   - One
 tags: